 Back/neck pain is one of the most common causes of pain among adults.
 The majority of acute episodes of back/neck pain will resolve quickly and without persistent disability.
 Back/neck pain can recur frequently and become persistent.
-Physical therapy has proved to be an effective noninvasive option for management of acute spinal disorders, prevention of recurrence of spinal disorders and preventing/limiting the use of opioids for pain management.
+Physical therapy has proven to be an effective, noninvasive option managing acute spinal disorders, preventing them from recurring (coming back) and preventing or limiting the use of opioids for pain management.

-Cleveland Clinic's spine physical therapy services include a comprehensive evaluation, assessment of functional ability, and individualized treatment sessions designed to offer multiple therapeutic options.
+Cleveland Clinic’s Rehabilitation and Sports Therapy spine services include a comprehensive evaluation, assessment of functional ability and individualized treatment sessions designed to offer multiple therapeutic options.

 Who is spine injury and back pain rehabilitation for?

 - Acute or chronic back or neck pain.